Apple Icon Image format: Non-PNG / JPEG2000 Element Types

+Mask elements are not encoded like ARGB and RGB image color channel data.
+The data is the same as that of an ARGB image except only the alpha channel data is provided.
+So for an image that has two pixels, ARGBARGB, the mask data is AA.

 Compression

 Over time the format has been improved and there is support for compression of some parts of the pixel data.
 The 24-bit RGB (is32, il32, ih32, it32, icp4, icp5) and ARGB (ic04, ic05, icsb) pixel data are compressed (per channel) with a format similar to PackBits.

 Some sources mention that the OS supports both compressed or uncompressed data chunks.
 However, manually crafting icns files with uncompressed 24-bit RGB or ARGB images will not display properly – at least on newer macOS releases (tested on macOS 11).